-Size: 3-6 persons (three person minimum to run trip).
-If you do not have the minimum persons, use the interest form to the right, so I can try to combine interested individuals into enough persons to run the trip.
+Size: 3-10 persons (three person minimum to run trip).
+If the date provided does not work for you, use the interest form (to the right), so I can try to combine interested individuals into enough persons to run the trip.

 Fee: $99 Adult / Youth $59 (10-15yo)

 Fee: $159 per person for 4 hours; $50 for each additional hour

 INTEREST FORM - Complete this form to submit your information and availability for a future OPEN tour.
 I will use this information to build group tours to meet the minimum participants requirement.